Mercedes-Benz A-Class: Third generation (W176; 2012)

-Post-facelift styling
+The model was introduced at the 2012 Geneva Motor Show officially as a subcompact executive / C-segment model for the first time after being a supermini / B-segment for fifteen years.
+This model does not offer a 3-door model, due to the decreasing popularity of 3-door models and its larger size.
+The W176 was available in some markets from September 2012.
+Models in the Japanese market went on sale in January 2013.

+The design for the third generation of A-Class was based on the 2011 Concept A-Class and was unveiled at the 2012 Geneva Motor Show.
+The facelifted model of the W176 was presented in Q3 2015.
+Orders for the facelifted model had started in July 2015, and mass production started in September.
+The facelift had added updated lights, technology, and models.
+The model was initially built exclusively in Rastatt.
+However, from late 2013 it was also built in Uusikaupunki, Finland for certain countries.

 Fourth generation (W177; 2018)

-The W177 Mercedes-Benz A-Class is the fourth and current generation of the A-Class range of subcompact executive hatchbacks.
-It was launched in 2018 as the successor to the W176 Mercedes-Benz A-Class and sales commenced in March 2018.
+The W177 hatchback was launched in 2018 as the successor to the W176 Mercedes-Benz A-Class and sales commenced in March 2018.
 It is available as a 5-door hatchback (W177 model code), 4-door sedan (V177), and a long-wheelbase sedan exclusive to China (Z177).
 In North America, the hatchback is available in Canada and Mexico, but in the US, only the sedan is available.

 The fourth generation A-Class hatchback was unveiled to media in February 2018 in Amsterdam ahead of its public debut at the 2018 Geneva Motor Show.
 At launch Mercedes-Benz revealed the vehicle's "predator face", which is also implemented in the C257 CLS and C118 CLA, which will not spread throughout the brand's entire range of cars.